quicwg/multipath/draft-ietf-quic-multipath.md

 The PATH_AVAILABLE and PATH_STANDBY frames share a common sequence number space to detect and ignore outdated information.

-If all available path are marked as "standby", no guidance is provided about which path should be used preferably.
+If all available paths are marked as "standby", no guidance is provided about which path should be used.

 ## Path Close

 Each endpoint manages the set of paths that are available for transmission.
-At any time in the connection, each endpoint can decide to abandon one of these paths, following for example changes in local connectivity or changes in local preferences.
+At any time in the connection, each endpoint can decide to abandon one of these paths, for example following changes in local connectivity or local preferences.
 After an endpoint abandons a path, the peer will not receive any more non-probing packets on that path.
 Non-probing packets are defined in {{Section 9.1 of QUIC-TRANSPORT}}.

-An endpoint that wants to close a path SHOULD use explicit request to terminate the path by sending the PATH_ABANDON frame (see
+An endpoint that wants to close a path SHOULD explicitly terminate the path by sending the PATH_ABANDON frame (see
 {{path-abandon-close}}).
-Note that while abandoning a path will cause connection ID retirement, only retiring the associated connection ID does not necessarily advertise path abandon (see {{retire-cid-close}}).
+Note that while abandoning a path will cause connection ID retirement, the inverse is not true: retiring the associated connection IDs does not indicate path abandonment (see {{retire-cid-close}}).
-However, implicit signals such as idle time or packet losses might be the only way for an endhost to detect path closure (see
+Implicit signals such as idle time or packet losses might be the only way for an endhost to detect path closure (see
 {{idle-time-close}}).